projectkiwi/OneUp-backend/README.md

 #### User Story 6

+- [ ] Implement Notifications - Nicky
 - [ ] Implement Push Notifications - Nicky

 #### User Story 7

 - [ ] Fix all the bugs - Jeremy, Nicky
 - [ ] Refactoring - Jeremy, Nicky

+#### User Story 8

+- [ ] As a user, I would like to be able to quickly distinguish challenges I’ve topped in the feed - Jeremy

 #### User Story 9